WHO ARE THE PLAYERS?

 - Note: Individual presenters may also be organizers, providing the webinar service for a speakers fee to individuals or societies.
 In this case, societies don't have to provide the software to attend the webinar.

-#1 INDIVIDUALLY from any computer
+#1 INDIVIDUALLY from any device

 Other webinars employ the "1 computer to 1 computer" model, where attendees gather in a large meeting room equipped with a single computer with internet access to view the presenter's slides and ask questions live.